-Founded in 2018, Farm & Community Collaborative, Inc. (“F&CC”) is a 501 (C)(3) nonprofit organization that alleviates food insecurity by improving access to local farm fresh produce for underserved populations within the Gateway cities of Brockton, Fall River, New Bedford, Taunton, and surrounding communities.
+Founded in 2018, Farm & Community Collaborative, Inc. (“F&CC”) is a 501 (C)(3) nonprofit organization that alleviates food insecurity by improving access to local farm fresh produce for underserved populations within Southeastern, MA, particularly its USDA designated food desert communities, such as the Gateway cities of Brockton, Fall River, New Bedford, Taunton.

 When viewed as a whole, poverty levels for the three-county Southeastern Massachusetts region appear comparable to the statewide level of 11%.
 However, pockets of much greater poverty exist in the region, especially in the cities of New Bedford and Fall River in Bristol County, with 2012 overall poverty rates of 21.6% and 23.2% respectively.
 Childhood poverty levels are even higher, at 17.8% in Bristol County, 8.7% in Norfolk County, 9.8% in Plymouth County, 28.3% in New Bedford, and 41.3% in Fall River.
 These poverty levels contribute to high levels of food insecurity.